transdigiware/blockchain/howto/ibp-console-join-network.md

 3. Then click the **Add file** button to select the JSON that represents the ordering service.
 4. When you are asked to associate an identity for the ordering service nodes, select the peer organization identity you have locally (note that this "association" step is for administration of the ordering nodes themselves and will not make this identity one of the "ordering service administrators" mentioned in the [Add the peer's organization to the consortium](#ibp-console-join-network-add-org2-local) above.
 In this tutorial, this local peer organization identity would be `Org2 MSP Admin`.
 Click **Add ordering service**.

-## Step Four: Join your peer to the channel
+## Step Three: Join your peer to the channel
 {: #ibp-console-join-network-join-peer-org2}

 Your peer can now be joined to `channel1`.